aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 ### Study Design

-We collected three datasets to address each of the questions posed in the Introduction.
+We collected three datasets to address each of the questions [WE TOOK THREE EMPIRICAL APPRAOCHES TO TEST THE HYPOTHESES OUTLINED ABOVE.
+TO TEST HYPOTHESIS 1, WE EXAMPLED SPATIAL PATTERNS OF PREDATOR SPECIES IN THE FIELD.
+TO TEST HYPOTHESIS 2... ] posed in the Introduction.
 We examined distributional similarity among predator species (Question 1) by sampling bromeliads for invertebrates.
 We examined diet similarity (Question 2) with a series of no-choice feeding trials.
 Finally, we examined the effects of predators on invertebrate communities (Question 3) with a field experiment, in which predators were added to bromeliads containing standardized communities of prey.
 This experiment included both single species treatments and two species treatments; the latter were chosen to create the widest possible range of phylogenetic diversity.

 In each dataset, we related the results to published phylogenies accessed from "timetree.org", an online database of published  molecular time estimates